 This part of the city doesn’t contain many hotels but is a great place to find modern and spacious apartments on Airbnb.
 If you think that a private condo might be more your style, check out my post on the best Airbnbs in Dallas for more options in other neighborhoods.

-This deluxe boutique hotel features modern designs, contrasting colours and gorgeous large windows looking out over the city.
+This deluxe boutique hotel features modern designs, contrasting colors, and gorgeous large windows looking out over the city.
 Make sure to join the evening wine reception in the lobby and make use of the gorgeous outdoor patio.
-Take a dip in the seasonal swimming pool, work out at the onsite gym and dine at the delicious on site restaurant during your relaxing stay
+Take a dip in the seasonal swimming pool, work out at the onsite gym and dine at the delicious on-site restaurant during your relaxing stay

 Other options in Knox-Henderson